 9-Placing concrete in the sidewall of the Nevada spillway June 1933.

-11-The dam was built in 215 vertical columns of concrete blocks because of its contraction after cooling.
+It was decided to build 215 rectangular vertical columns of concrete blocks stacked on top of each other.
+The vertical columns have special metal pipes in it through which a stream of ice water from the river was supplied through as a way to shorten the cooling time of the concrete and to avoid its contraction after cooling or cracking in the thick body of the dam due to the uneven setting of the mortar mass.
+After complete solidification, the gaps between them were filled with mortar.
 These concrete blocks were varied in size from about 60 feet square to about 25 feet square from the upstream face to the downstream face.
-After the concrete was cooled, a cement and water mixture was forced into the spaces created between the columns to form a monolithic (one-piece) structure.
+After the concrete was cooled, a cement and water mixture were forced into the spaces created between the columns to form a monolithic (one-piece) structure.
+During the construction of the dam, beside the cooling concrete system many other innovations were used such as during construction, for the first time in history, workers used protective helmets to protect their heads.

 12-Working night and day; has pushed the schedule ahead for months.